Skip to content ↓

 Religious Education permeates throughout our whole curriculum; it is not exclusive to timetabled RE lessons.
 The spiritual, moral, social and cultural development of each child is addressed through all aspects of the curriculum as well as through the various day-to-day situations and opportunities that arise.

-Collective Worship and Prayer is a time during the day when children gather together, listen to and reflect on a Gospel reading.
+Liturgy and Prayer is a time during the day when children gather together, listen to and reflect on a Gospel reading.
 They are given the opportunity to lead and respond with their own choice of readings, hymns and prayers.

 Suitable opportunities are provided for all children by matching the challenge of the task to the ability and experience of the child.
 We recognise that there are pupils of widely different abilities in all classes and we use a variety of methods to ensure suitable learning opportunities for all pupils.